bandrewfisher/use-query-param/README.md

 # useQueryParam

 This project demonstrates the use of a hook that makes it easy to manage URL parameters.
+It was created with [Create React App](https://create-react-app.dev/docs/getting-started/) and also uses TypeScript.

+## Most Relevant Files

+- [useQueryParam.ts](src/useQueryParam.ts) - the code for the `useQueryParam` hook
+- [App.tsx](src/App.tsx) - a component utilizing the `useQueryParam` hook

 ## Install and Run the Project